jfuica/bingada/README.md

 - You might need to adjust `bingada_custom.gpr`, like setting the path to your `gtkada.gpr` file or removing the line importing the canberra-ada project, since it is not supported in Windows (see issue #11).

-- You can open the `gtkada_custom.gpr` file using GPS, or compile with `gprbuild -p bingada`
+- You can open the `bingada_custom.gpr` file using GPS, or compile with `gprbuild -p bingada`

 - You need to copy GtkAda DLL files to your execution directory to run bingada.